 By, Doree Lewak, New York Post, August 5, 2014

 “The latest status symbol in the world’s richest playground is being the proud owner of a rather pedestrian-looking sign along Montauk Highway and Route 27, especially between Southampton and East Hampton.
 Competition for such prime stretches is fierce — years-long waiting lists are not uncommon — making them all the more desirable to master-of-the-universe types.

-Each of the individuals interviewed for the article are partners with Adopt A Highway Maintenance Corporation and we’re proud to be working with them!
-Sign locations in Long Island are extremely limited and an ongoing wait list has been created for people and businesses interested in areas that are not currently available.
+Each of the individuals interviewed for the article a partner with Adopt A Highway Maintenance Corporation, and we’re proud to be working with them!
+Sign locations in Long Island are extremely limited, and an ongoing wait list has been created for people and businesses interested in areas that are not currently available.

 Since the fall of 2013, Josh Guberman has maintained a one-mile stretch of roadway along the eastbound side of the Long Island Expressway.